roboss/w251-hw3/README.md

 10 points for explaining the MQTT topics and the QoS that you used.

-10 points for storing your faces in publicly reachable object storage DONE
+10 points for storing your faces in publicly reachable object storage DONE NEED TO LOGIN WITH YOUR AWS ACCOUNT - could not find a way without login
   LINK: https://s3.console.aws.amazon.com/s3/buckets/firstbuckettestrohit

 10 bonus points for using Kubernetes instead of Docker on the cloud side.
 DONE